TipThing/landing-website/README.md

-# Next.js & NextUI Template
+# TipThing Landing Page

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+This is the official TipThing landing-page code repo.
+Currently, it serves as the source of truth for the coming soon page, with future plans being to migrate the coming soon page and customize it to eventually serve as the official landing website.

 ## Technologies Used